Contractors, Builders, and Engineers, Liable for Defective Home Construction in Broad Array of Product Liability Claims

 If your home is built with substantial defects that the developer refuses to fix, you could face major costs for both the repairs and an expensive lawsuit against the developer.

-Joe Lyon is a highly rated Ohio attorney with experience engaging insurance companies and filing real-estate claims.
+Joe Lyon is a highly-rated Cincinnati, Ohio attorney with experience engaging insurance companies and filing real-estate claims.
 Mr. Lyon has represented plaintiffs nationwide in a wide variety of civil litigation claims, including claims of defective home construction.

 Warranties for newly built homes generally offer limited coverage on workmanship and materials relating to various components.
 Many defects also fall outside of a warranties timeframe.